TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Introduction

 Blazars are divided into two sub-classes: BL Lac objects and Flat-Spectrum Radio-Quasars (FSRQ).
 They were initially classified based on the intensity of the emission lines in their optical spectra \citep{Urry1995_bll-fsrq-ew}, considering as FSRQs the sources showing prominent emission lines, and as BL Lacs those with faint or absent emission lines.
 This classification can be related to the efficiency of the accretion flow onto the supermassive black hole \citep{Ghisellini2009, division_bll-fsrq}: FSRQs tend to be more powerful and are thought to have a radiatively efficient accretion flow and a BLR rich in gas, while BL Lacs are thought to have an inefficient disk and a weak BLR.
 Differences between these two sub-classes can be observed also in their SEDs.
 FSRQs usually present larger bolometric luminosity, lower frequency of the peaks, larger Compton dominance\footnote{The Compton dominance is defined as the ratio between luminosity of the SED at the two peak frequencies (higher-energy peak divided by the lower-energy one).} and softer $\gamma-$ray spectra than BL Lacs.
-Their behaviour is well highlighted by the so-called blazar sequence \citep{Fossati1998, sequence2.0}.
+This behaviour is well highlighted by the so-called blazar sequence, an anticorrelation between the SED luminosity and the peaks frequency firstly observed by \citet{Fossati1998}.
+Here, the authors started from radio and X-ray samples of blazars and divided them into radio luminosity bin, finding the above mentioned anticorrelation together with an increase of the Compton Dominance with frequency.
+The same behaviour was later confirmed from \citet{sequence2.0}, who used a larger sample comprising $\gamma-$ray sources and divided it into $\gamma-$ray luminosity bins.
+The However, since its first proposal in 1998, the blazar sequence has been subject of active debate, with different authors arguing it to be the result of selection effects and observational biases \citep[see e.~g.][]{Giommi2012Mar, Keenan2021Aug}.
 However, the division between the two sub-classes is not sharp and the classification of a single blazar is often not straightforward.
 For example, TXS~0506+056 is usually referred to as a BL Lac object, but in the last years a potential nature as FSRQ was suggested \citep{Padovani2019_TXS}, making it a so-called masquerading BL Lac.
 These kinds of sources are intrinsically FSRQ with an efficient accretion disk and prominent optical emission lines which appear faint due to a highly boosted non-thermal continuum.
 After TXS~0506+056, other blazars have been reclassified as potential masquerading BL Lacs (see e.~g. \citet{pks1424+240_masq-bll, pks0735+17_masq-bll, Padovani2022_SIN2, Paiano2023_SIN3}).